Privacy Information & Legal Disclaimers

 - Category H: Sensory data.

-We do not, and will not, sell your personal information to anyone for any purpose as defined by the CCPA.
+We do not sell your personal information to anyone for any purpose as defined by the CCPA.

 Your Rights and Choices